Fix: Some Settings are Managed by Your Organization

-• You can change your Diagnostic and usage data settings to make things right again.
+• Changing your Diagnostic and usage data settings can sometimes help.

-• Also, try to change your settings from Group Policy Editor and modify the respective value.
+• Also, try to change your settings from Group Policy Editor to fix this issue.

 Some settings are managed by your organization